 Workshops will take up part, or all, of the first daily session.
 We start each day with Warm-Ups; getting the foundations of posture and breathing in the right place for the day .
 We then might continue with Workshops or Repertoire.
 Workshop sessions, might include exercises on tricky rhythms, tone production, how to practice efficiently, chamber music skills, listening .. and much more!

 For the other two sessions participants will be in small groups for repertoire playing.
 For this course we shall very likely NOT send out repertoire in advance but explore various options for the first few days and settle on groupings and repertoire after that.
 We find this the best approach when players’ strengths and experience levels are so very varied.

-Informal after supper playing is usually based around folk music; klezmer, tango, jigs and reels, French musettes.
-This offers good sight-reading practice in an extremely relaxed atmosphere… also often a chance to dance!
+Informal, after supper playing, is usually based around folk music; klezmer, tango, jigs and reels, French musettes etc. This offers good sight-reading practice in an extremely relaxed atmosphere… also often a chance to dance!

 Please read these Ts & Cs before booking your place.